manuel-di-iorio/unique-engine/docs/docs/reference/core/UeOrthographicCamera.md

 - The `zoom` property scales the frustum: higher values = zoomed in, lower values = zoomed out
 - Perfect for 2D games, isometric views, or technical/architectural visualizations

+Shadow Tips

+- When using an orthographic camera as a directional light shadow camera, prefer to call the shadow controller's `fitToBox()` method to compute tight bounds around the scene or caster objects.
+This reduces wasted shadow map space and improves resolution.
+- Texel snapping aligns the orthographic projection to the shadow map texel grid and reduces shimmering during camera or light movement.
+The engine's `UeDirectionalLightShadow` implements snapping via `updateMatrices()`.

 ## Orthographic vs Perspective

 | Feature                    | Orthographic                        | Perspective                           |